 JFCS has Care Managers who will assist older adult clients with finding affordable housing.
 However, we cannot accommodate urgent needs.
 If you are or someone you know is currently experiencing homelessness, please contact the Long Beach Multi-Service Center.

 22. Does JFCS provide in-home caregivers?

 JFCS makes home visits for one-on-one therapeutic counseling, case management and direct money management.
-Our AtHome program is a collaboration with 24Hr HomeCare to provide in-home caregivers.
-JFCS has additional outside agencies for in-home care if AtHome cannot meet your needs.
+We provide referral to licensed agencies for in-home caregivers.
 Those referrals can be obtained by calling our office or can be given at the time of a home visit.
 We refer only to licensed agencies.

 23. I live out of town and I’m worried about a loved one who seems to be declining physically, cognitively or both.
 Does JFCS have anyone who can make a home visit to assess my loved one to see what, if any, changes should be made?

 Yes, JFCS has a Clinical Social Worker, a Case Manager, and a group of Master’s level social work interns who are available for appointments for home visits and assessments.
 These individuals will visit your loved one and test for cognition issues and home safety and risk issues.
 The Social Worker/Care Manager/Intern will then make recommendations about how to improve safety in the home and will make appropriate referrals to outside agencies in order to assure quality of life, aging in place, and to avoid premature institutionalization.
 Please call our office for details and cost information.